kananahmadov2001/Blog-Sharing-System/README.md

 The Blog-Sharing-System is a dynamic web application where users can share, edit, and search for stories.
 The platform allows users to personalize their profiles, interact with others' content, and enjoy a safe, curated experience with content filtering.
 This project emphasizes user engagement and secure, user-friendly design.

 ```
-Note: This was my lab 3 project for my Rapid Prototype Development class I took at WashU with a team of 2.
+Note: This was my lab 3 project for my Rapid Prototype Dev. class I took at WashU with a team of 2.
 ```

 ## Project Link